Andrew-S-Rosen/QMOF/README.md

 3. I will use the [Projects](https://github.com/arosen93/QMOF/projects) tab to share any planned updates to the database.

-4. If you have developed direct extensions, modifications, or subsets related to the QMOF database, I am more than happy to include a link to your work on this GitHub page so that all QMOF database resources can be linked to one another in a single place.

 ## Additional Scripts, Tools, and Data
 Beyond the data that makes up the QMOF database, we host several supplementary resources directly in this GitHub repository that may be of interest: